maxitg/SetReplace/.github/CONTRIBUTING.md

 ### Scripts

+If you are using the *in-place* workflow, you will typically only need to run the [test.wls](/test.wls) script, but this section will describe the other scripts too.

+The four main scripts of *SetReplace* are:
+* [build.wls](/build.wls), which builds *libSetReplace* (if necessary)
+* [test.wls](/test.wls), which first calls `build.wls`, then runs the full test suite.
+* [pack.wls](/pack.wls), which first calls `build.wls`, then produces a `.paclet` file
+* [install.wls](/install.wls), which first calls `pack.wls`, then installs the resulting `.paclet` file

-The three main scripts of *SetReplace* are [build.wls](/build.wls), [install.wls](/install.wls) and [test.wls](/test.wls).
-The build script is the most complex of the three, and it uses additional definitions in [buildInit.wl](/scripts/buildInit.wl).
-In addition to building the C++ code and packing the paclet, it also auto-generates the paclet version number based on the number of commits to master from the checkpoint defined in [version.wl](/scripts/version.wl).
-Some of the code in the [scripts](/scripts) folder is only used for building *SetReplace* on the internal Wolfram Research systems and should not be modified by external developers as CI has no way of testing it.
+All four scripts use functionality defined in the [DevUtils](/DevUtils) package.

+Note that the `pack.wls` script will auto-generate the paclet version number based on the number of commits to master from the checkpoint defined in [version.wl](/scripts/version.wl).

+The code in the [scripts](/scripts) folder is only used for building *SetReplace* on the internal Wolfram Research systems and should not be modified by external developers as CI has no way of testing it.

 ## Code style